Return to Joe Payne's Genealogy Page Return to Gen. Robert E. Lee Lineage

 Lineage of Robert E. Lee - Contains the Carter of Corotoman lineage too.

 And before we leave the DNA Study we find one line of the Claiborne County Carter family and that is the line of Thornton Carter that married twice and died in Claiborne County.
 The family lived on the Clinch River on property that my family once owned.
-The DNA points to this family being descendants of THOMAS CARTER, SR. who was born 1680 in England, and died 1738 in Goochland County, VA.
+The DNA points to this family being descendants of THOMAS CARTER, SR. (No. 45059 on the Carter DNA Chart) who was born 1680 in England, and died 1738 in Goochland County, VA.
 He married PENELE CARRELL, daughter of ROGER CARRELL.
-It may be that Thornton Carter below named his son, Josiah Panal Carter after PENELE not knowing that the spelling of that name had changed.
+It may be that Thornton Carter (No. 68902 on the Carter DNA Chart) below named his son, Josiah Panal Carter after PENELE not knowing that the spelling of that name had changed.
+For much more on the Carter's from Claiborne County, TN see my website.

 FIRST GENERATION